 The Pediatric Neurology rotation is an opportunity for the neurology residents to spend one month during their PGY-3 year to rotate on the UMMC pediatric neurology service.
-Residents will be exposed to a variety of neurologic conditions affected children including ishemic stroke, seizures, hypoxic-ischemic encephalopathy, etc. Residents will work directly with the attending Pediatric Neurologist.
+Residents will be exposed to a variety of neurologic conditions affected children including ischemic stroke, seizures, hypoxic-ischemic encephalopathy, etc. Residents will work directly with the attending Pediatric Neurologist.
 The service census can range from 1-6 consults that are actively being followed.

 Team Structure